 Your GP will ask you about your symptoms and examine you.
-He or she may also ask you about your medical history.
-It’s important to be honest about your lifestyle and the amount of alcohol you drink, as this will help your GP make the right diagnosis of the type of fatty liver disease you may have.
+They may also ask you about your medical history.
+It’s important to be honest about your lifestyle and the amount of alcohol you drink.
+This will help your GP to make the right diagnosis of the type of fatty liver disease you may have.
 If your GP suspects you have liver damage, they may refer you to see a hepatologist (a doctor who specialises in conditions of the liver).